Canaanite and Aramaic inscriptions: Languages

 This article lists the notable inscriptions written in ancient Northwest Semitic scripts.
 The labels used for these scripts have changed over time: Canaanite scripts were previously known as "Phoenician", whilst today are split into Phoenician-proper, Punic and paleo-Hebrew etc.; Aramaic scripts are also often split into subdivisions such as Old Aramaic, Imperial Aramaic, Palmyrene, Hatran etc. These scripts are all closely related, as shown in these 1903 comparison tables.

 The Old Aramaic period (850–612 BC) saw increased production and dispersal of inscriptions — not because the Arameans formed a dominant empire, but because their language was increasingly adopted as a regional lingua franca.
 Their language was adopted as an international language of diplomacy, particularly in the late Neo-Assyrian Empire when it spread throughout the Near East—including Egypt (in administration) and Mesopotamia (where it became natively spoken).
-The first known Aramaic inscription was the Carpentras Stela, found in southern France in 1704; it was considered to be Phoenician text at the time.
+The first known Aramaic inscription was the Carpentras Stele, found in southern France in 1704; it was considered to be Phoenician text at the time.

 Only 10,000 inscriptions in Phoenician-Punic, a Canaanite language, are known, such that "Phoenician probably remains the worst transmitted and least known of all Semitic languages."
 The only other substantial source for Phoenician-Punic are the excerpts in Poenulus, a play written by the Roman writer Plautus (see Punic language for an analysis).
 Within the corpus of inscriptions only 668 words have been attested, including 321 hapax legomena (words only attested a single time), per Wolfgang Röllig's analysis in 1983.
 This compares to the Bible's 7,000–8,000 words and 1,500 hapax legomena, in Biblical Hebrew.
 The first published Phoenician-Punic inscription was from the Cippi of Melqart, found in 1694 in Malta; the first published such inscription from the Phoenician "homeland" was the Sarcophagus of Eshmunazar II published in 1855.

 Fewer than 2,000 inscriptions in Ancient Hebrew, another Canaanite language, are known, of which the vast majority comprise just a single letter or word.
 The first detailed Ancient Hebrew inscription published was the Royal Steward inscription, found in 1870.